Pmacdon15/PatGPT/README.md

 - Navigation and Hamburger Menu: Provides easy navigation throughout the app.
 - SQLite Database Functionality: Stores user data and history locally.
 - Profile Settings: Users can change profile picture and other settings, which are reflected in the app, particularly in the navigation menu.
+- Google Account Login: Option to log in using Google accounts
+-
 > **Note**
 > Some additional features have been implemented but will be available in the next release.

 ## Coming Soon
 - History Sharing: Users will be able to share their history.
-- Google Account Login: Option to log in using Google accounts.
+.
+Local Users, will be able to stay logged in even if we close the app.

 # Setup